 Have you always had Tourette’s?

-Not the severe type!
-I had a mild form of undiagnosed Tourette’s growing up.
+Yes, but not the more intense type!
+I had a milder form of undiagnosed Tourette’s since around the age of 7.
 I would clear my throat and twitch my head fairly often, but I just assumed these were just nervous tics, as opposed to Tourette’s.
-I likely developed the mild form of Tourette’s when I was 7 or so.
-When I was 21, I developed the more severe form of Tourette’s.
+When I was 21, I developed the more intense form, including various mouth noises, body movements, and coprolalia (the cursing tics – the word is Greek for “feces talk, or “dung speech” lol).

-So you just suddenly developed severe Tourette’s out of nowhere at 21?
+So you just suddenly developed more intense tics out of nowhere at 21?

-Wait, so you literally developed Tourette’s right before you started doing stand-up?
+Wait, so you developed the intense Tics right before you started doing stand-up?
 That seems suspicious.

 That’s a fair concern!
 Some people think I’m just doing a marketing scam to suddenly become “The Tourette’s comedian” in order to play that unique sympathy card for exposure.
 I’m aware that this is something people are wary of.
-I want to make it clear I specifically do not want to be known just for the Tourette’s, and would much rather have people like my stand-up for the material.
+I want to make it clear I specifically do not want to be known just for the Tourette’s, and would much rather have people like my stand-up for the jokes about animals and shit lol.
 To be honest, I do use it as an initial foot in the door, but I have no intention of basing my act around it.

-As for the time frame of it, I actually started doing comedy in late 2013, specifically doing improv.
-I also started doing stand-up in 2014 and even have footage of me performing one-liners without Tourette’s.
-The Tourette’s became more severe over the course of several months in late 2015.
+But also, nope anyway!
+I started doing comedy way before I was diagnosed, in late 2013, specifically doing improv.
+2014 is when I started doing stand-up, and I even have footage of my early act without any noticeable tics.
+The Tourette’s got worse over the course of several months in late 2015.
 I took time to adjust my personal life to this new situation, and figuring out how to fit it into my act.
 That second part didn’t take long to be honest, since my jokes are short enough for me to methodically hold and release the tension while performing.
 (Improv was harder since scenes are longer, and the joke was that all my characters just also had Tourette’s).
 The first video that hit the front page of reddit was filmed in mid 2017, after more than a year and a half of adjustment.

 Why don’t you hold it while you are on stage?